 From mid-October through early November, nearly every school in the country hosts parent-teacher conference week.
 But should you sign up and go even if it means missing a few hours of work or finding a baby-sitter?
 Absolutely!
-Not only is the meeting a great opportunity to get a clearer picture of your twins’ academic strengths and weaknesses but it’s also a chance for you to discuss your concerns about your twins as well.
+Not only is the meeting a great opportunity to get a clearer picture of your twins’ academic strengths and challenges but it’s also a chance for you to discuss your concerns about your twins as well.
 The session also allows you to build a relationship with your children’s teacher, and opens the door for further ongoing communication.
 This is especially important for parents of twins since overall twins experience more reading and language problems than single-born children.
 And research has shown that parent participation positively affects a child’s scholastic achievement as well as his/her social skills.

 If you’re scheduled to meet with your twins’ teacher in the coming weeks, here are a few pointers to make your conference a productive one.